ekoca/ClasspathFileLoader/README.md

 ClasspathLoader
 ===============

-Loads and caches files from the classpath.
+Sample java application that loads and caches files from the classpath.
+It is usefull to keep and read sql statements from a file.

+I will add some more examples soon.